iammR0OT/HTB/forest.md

 ### SMB 139 & 445

-**Server Message Block** (SMB) is a network file-sharing protocol that allows applications on a computer to read and write to files and to request services from server programs in a computer network.
-It is commonly used in Windows environments for sharing `files, printers`, and other resources.
+**Server Message Block** (SMB) is a network file-sharing protocol that enables applications on a computer to read and write files and request services from server programs within a computer network.
+It is widely used in Windows environments for sharing files, printers, and other resources.

-`smbclient` is a command-line tool that allows you to access and interact with servers that use the Server Message Block (SMB) protocol.
+**smbclient** is a command-line utility that facilitates access to and interaction with servers utilizing the Server Message Block (SMB) protocol.

 ```bash
 $ smbclient -L 10.10.10.161